nicolasluna/solidity-ethkipu-auction/README.md

 - **Logic**:
   - If the sender is a new bidder, their data is added to the `bidders` mapping and the `allBidders` array.
   - If the sender is an existing bidder, the bid amount is updated.
-  - If a new bid is placed close to the end of the auction, the auction time is extended by 1 minute.
+  - If a new bid is placed close to the end of the auction, the auction time is extended by 10 minutes.
 - **Event**: Emits `AcceptedBid(address indexed bidder, uint256 amount)`.

 #### 2. **getWinnerBid()**: